 Is RBS training mandatory and do I need a certificate to serve alcohol in California?

-RBS training under the requirements of CA Assembly Bill 1221 will become mandatory on July 1, 2022.
+RBS training under the requirements of Assembly Bill 1221 will become mandatory on July 1, 2022.
 The implementations date was modified by Assembly Bill 82.
-This new state mandate will require certain alcoholic beverage servers and their managers to successfully complete an ABC approved RBS training program and exam no later than August 31, 2021.
+This new state mandate will require on-premises alcoholic beverage servers and their managers to successfully complete an ABC approved RBS training program and exam no later than August 31, 2022.

 Currently, RBS training is only required if your local government mandates it.
 If you are required to take an RBS class for employment, contact your employer or local governing body to inquire if there is a specific training provider you must use.

-Local jurisdictions may require you to attend an ABC Licensee Education on Alcohol and Drugs (LEAD) class and receive a LEAD Certificate of Completion.
-If you are required to attend a LEAD class, you can register for the online LEAD training or an Instructor-led class presented by an ABC LEAD trainer.
+Local jurisdictions may require you to attend an ABC Licensee Education on Alcohol and Drugs (LEAD) class and receive a LEAD Certificate.
+If you are required to attend a LEAD class, you can register for online LEAD training or in-person LEAD training presented by an ABC LEAD trainer if currently available.

 Who must be trained under AB 1221?

-Beginning in July 2021, any ABC licensee who has an “ABC On-Premises License” will need to have their staff (alcohol servers and managers of alcohol servers) trained and certified in RBS within sixty (60) days the date of initial employment.
-This includes but is not limited to: restaurants, bars, fast casual dining, tasting rooms (including off-sale locations), hotels, and stadiums.
+Beginning in July 2022, any ABC licensee who has an “ABC On-Premises License” will need to have their staff (alcohol servers and managers of alcohol servers) trained and certified in RBS within sixty (60) days of the date of initial employment.
+This includes but is not limited to restaurants, bars, fast casual dining, tasting rooms (including off-sale locations), hotels, and stadiums.

-“ABC On-Premises License” means an ABC license that grants the privilege to serve alcoholic beverages to customers who then consume them within the licensed premises.
+“ABC On-Premises License” means an ABC license that grants the privilege to serve alcoholic beverages to customers who then consume them on the licensed premises.